-Our audit was conducted for the purpose of forming an opinion on the special purpose financial statements as a whole.
-The accompanying Supplemental Schedule of Cumulative Member Commitments and Contributions Received included in Appendix I is presented for purposes of additional analysis and are not required parts of the special purpose financial statements.
+Our audits were conducted for the purpose of forming an opinion on the special purpose financial statements as a whole.
+The accompanying supplemental schedule included in Appendix I is presented for purposes of additional analysis and is not a required part of the special purpose financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the special purpose financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the special purpose financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the special purpose financial statements or to the special purpose financial statements itself, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The information has been subjected to the auditing procedures applied in the audit of the special purpose financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the special purpose financial statements or to the special purpose financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the special purpose financial statements as a whole.

-Restriction on Use
+Restriction in Use

-Our report is intended solely for the information and use of the Regional Fund for Agricultural Technology, its Donors, and the Inter-American Development Bank as Administrator and is not intended to be and should not be used by anyone other than these specified parties.
+Our report is intended solely for the information and use of the Donors of the Regional Fund for Agricultural Technology and the Inter-American Development Bank as Administrator and is not intended to be and should not be used by anyone other than those specified parties.